The Case of the Checker-Board Ordinance: An Experiment in Race Relations, 71 Yale Law Journal 1387 (1962)

 United States Court of Appeals, Special Circuit.

 In 1963, the Town of New Harmony, Illinois, adopted a so-called "checkerboard ordinance," under which every residential building lot within its corporate limits was classified as either "N" or "W" pursuant to a plan permitting "N" property to be acquired and occupied only by Negroes and "W"

 property only by white persons.
 To classify the plot at the extreme north-east

 corner of New Harmony's corporate limits, the mayor flipped a coin at a

 public ceremony; with this as a base point, all other residential plots were

 thereupon designated, alternately, as "N" or "W".
 Public, commercial, industrial, recreational, institutional, and other nonresidential properties are not affected; but the residential areas of New Harmony are so laid out that the

 ordinance has produced in classification, and perhaps eventually would produce in practice, the "checker-board" from which it derived its popular name.

 Date of Authorship for this Version

 Bittker, Boris I., "The Case of the Checker-Board Ordinance: An Experiment in Race Relations" (1962).
 Faculty Scholarship Series.
-Paper 2504.
+2504.